 I’m referring to the theater.

-This is also the reason progressive identity politics have been stumbling their way ahead instead of seizing the day and sweeping the world.
+Too much entitlement, trying to get away with whatever comes to mind just because it involves the race card, is what it’s all about — the reason progressive identity politics have stumbled their way ahead instead of seizing the day and sweeping the world.
 This misapplication of progress, its sad abuse of openness, it backfires, and how!

-When open-mindedness loses the plot, demanding things that make no sense, including the casting of actors who contradict the very essence of the play in question, calling whoever stands in their way a racist, you get what we have here: a mess, the result of which is not positive.
+Behold!
+When open-mindedness loses the plot, demanding things that make no sense, including the casting of actors who contradict the very essence of the play in question, calling whoever stands in their way a ‘racist,’ you get what we have here: a mess.

 It’s the result of overeager, underwhelming individuals whose arguments resort to the race card too quickly.
 Progressive causes suffer these individuals and their misguided crusades, their noble efforts tainted with the kind of automatic, hypocritical, entitled fanaticism that progress is designed to fight against, ending up with a headline that embarrasses the cause at large.